Chuban/vfio/README.md

 ### Root
 QEMU should never be run as root.
 If you must launch it in a script as root, you should use the `-runas` option to make QEMU drop root privileges.

-### MacOS does not like USB hubs, therefore anything connected to a hub will be ignored
+### MacOS does not like USB hubs, therefore anything connected to a hub will be ignored by MacOS

 ## TODO